eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 dune --send-action hello getstats '[]' hello@active
 ```

-And notice the statistical data, it started to record the number of counts the `hi` action got executed:
+Notice the statistical data, it started to record the number of counts the `hi` action got executed:

 ```txt
 executed transaction: 463c5b3b88aa0a4bf74e649ff1a72357051489452717fd8a12e3f62b71771994  96 bytes  224 us